viasite-ansible/ansible-role-zsh/README.md

 sudo ansible-playbook -i "localhost," -c local playbook.yml
 ```

 It will install zsh environment for ansible remote user.
-If you want to setup zsh for other user,
+If you want to setup zsh for other users,
 you should define variable `zsh_user`:

 Via playbook: